latex3/latex3/l3in2e/readme-dev.txt

 For example, `make doc F=l3quark`.
 This will produce `l3quark.pdf`, which includes the documentation for that module and its implementation source code.
+(On Windows, omit the 'F=', for example 'make doc l3quark'.)

 To generate the complete reference documentation for the `expl3` bundle, source3.pdf: